Dice38/DiceFramework/README.md

 ## FUTURE
 I am especially looking forward to construct graph like datastructures and play around with their functionality.
-For educational purposes I also want to implement as synchronizing wrapper class that allows for save multithreaded interaction with a specific datastructure by using Semaphors.
+For educational purposes I also want to implement as synchronizing wrapper class that allows for save multithreaded interaction with a specific datastructure by using Semaphores.
 For tree structures I intend to have the datastructure keep track of the number of modification and element retrieval operation and use that data to switch between an AVL balancing tree and a black red balancing tree.

 Thx for reading all this, tho I doubt anyone ever will ...;-)